msuscens/Kitty-Masters/README-Repo-Clone-and-Configure-App.md

         Available Accounts
         ==================
-        (0) 0x........................................
-(100 ETH)
+        (0) 0xfC1d4eA100c57A6D975eD8182FaAcFD17871a1e4 (100 ETH)
-        (1) 0x........................................
-(100 ETH)
+        (1) 0x68F8F71A19b06d425edD180A6Bd9a741CA3C485C (100 ETH)
-        (2) 0x........................................
-(100 ETH)
+        (2) 0xd9B822DA7B6f936f85114A5d2D1584741751cb22 (100 ETH)
-        (3) 0x........................................
-(100 ETH)
-        etc (address will be specific to your mneumonic seed phrase)
+        etc (address will be specific to ganache-cli mneumonicseed phrase used)

         Private Keys
         ==================
-        (0) 0x................................................................
+        (0) 0xc7ae89b0f36d2298fe70667153838092abd2fb77d0aa83e97852f45e982db0d7
-        (1) 0x................................................................
+        (1) 0x0db70481234d0630777bfda324208170712ffca56db40024d26c6e4354500827
-        (2) 0x................................................................
+        (2) 0xaab894296c415ce2327c59a57e2835bb9465a7614ec5a264dfebe26d453ff881
-        (3) 0x................................................................
-        etc (private keys will be specific to your mneumonic seed phrase)
+        etc (private keys will be specific to ganache mneumonic seed phrase)

         etc, etc.

         Listening on 127.0.0.1:8545

-    Note: You may use whatever mneumonic seed phrase that you desire for ganache-cli initiation.
-    But if you haven't previously used this seed phrase and imported the first/some of the ganachie-cli accounts (private key) into your MetaMask as a new account (MM to be set to Ganache-cli network) then you'll need to:
+    Note: If you haven't previously used this seed phrase and imported at least one of the ganachie-cli accounts (private key) into your MetaMask as a new account then you'll need to:
         i) import the generated private key from account[0] into your MetaMask (set to use the Ganchie-cli network).
-Note gamache-cli's account[0] is the owner account for the contracts and when accessing the DAPP/website with this account the Kitty-Factory will be available to the user.
-If MM is set to use a different account then the Kitty-Factory tab will not appear on the website)
-        ii) Import a second ganache-cli generated account (private key) into another new MM account (note gamache-cli's account[0] will be the owner account)
+        Note ganache-cli's account[0] is the owner account for the contracts and when accessing DAPP/website with this account the "Kitty-Factory" (on legacy UI) will be available to the user.
+If MM is set to use a different account then the "Kitty-Factory" tab will not appear on UI). ii) Import a second ganache-cli generated account (private key) into another MM account.
+Useful for testing UI as a user that is not the contract owner.

-6. Migrate the contracts
+5. Migrate the contracts
-    $ truffle migrate --reset --network development
+    $ truffle migrate --reset

-7. OPTIONALLY: Check that tests scripts run as expected:
+6. Check that tests scripts run as expected:
     $ truffle test

     Note: These test will check that the contracts are upgradable.
-    The tests of the contract's functionality are currently skipped (and hence are reported as pending).
-All other tests should pass, ie. there should be no reported fails.
+    Some tests of the contract's functionality are currently skipped as they are unimplemented (and hence are reported as pending).
+    All other tests should pass, ie. no reported test fails.

-8. Add the contract proxy address (output to console from the truffle migrate) into the file: Kitty-Masters/client/assets/contractInterface/interface.js ie. on lines 15 & 66:
+7. Add the contract proxy address (output to console from the truffle migrate) into the file: DragonMasters/client/assets/contractInterface/interface.js ie. on lines 15 & 66:

-    const LOCAL_KITTY_TOKEN_PROXY = "0x....................................."
+    const LOCAL_DRAGON_TOKEN_PROXY = "0x....................................."
     const LOCAL_MARKETPLACE_PROXY = "0x....................................."

     NB: These contract addresses can be found in the console output from the migration.
-        i) The first contract address is under '2_token_migration', under the sub-section: "Deploying 'TransparentUpgradeableProxy'"
+        i) The first contract address is under '2_dragon_token_migration', under the sub-section: "Deploying 'TransparentUpgradeableProxy'"
-        Copy & past this contract address to LOCAL_KITTY_TOKEN_PROXY. ii) The second contract address is under '3_market_migration', again under the sub-section: "Deploying 'TransparentUpgradeableProxy'".
+        Copy & past this contract address to LOCAL_DRAGON_TOKEN_PROXY. ii) The second contract address is under '3_marketplace_migration', again under sub-section: "Deploying 'TransparentUpgradeableProxy'.
         Copy & past this contract address to LOCAL_MARKETPLACE_PROXY.

-9. Start up a local server.
+8. Start up a local server.
 For example:
     Use VSCode to start up 'Live Server' (by clicking 'Go Live'), (Alternatively start a python server: $ python3 -m http.server)

-10. Open MetaMask and switch to Ganache-cli network (Thius assumes that you have MetaMask browser plugin installed for Chrome or Firefox) and it's configured for ganache-cli network (that you've started in a terminal window - under step 5 above).
+9. Open MetaMask and switch to Ganache-cli network (This assumes that you have MetaMask browser plugin installed for Chrome or Firefox) and it's configured for local ganache-cli network (that you've started in a terminal window - under step 4 above).

-11. Invoke index.html file (e.g. in VSCode right click the file and select 'Open with LiveServer').
+10. Invoke index.html file (e.g. in VSCode right click the file and select 'Open with LiveServer').
 The homepage of the app should now open in your browser.
-MetaMask (assuming it's withed to the local Network: ganace-cli) should connect to the website site.
+MetaMask (assuming it's set to the local network: ganace-cli) should connect to the website site.

     NOTE: Troubleshoting if MetaMask doesn't connect: